Scramjet: Theory

 All scramjet engines have an intake which compresses the incoming air, fuel injectors, a combustion chamber, and a divergent thrust nozzle.
 Sometimes engines also include a region which acts as a flame holder, although the high stagnation temperatures mean that an area of focused waves may be used, rather than a discrete engine part as seen in turbine engines.
 Other engines use pyrophoric fuel additives, such as silane, to avoid flameout.
 An isolator between the inlet and combustion chamber is often included to improve the homogeneity of the flow in the combustor and to extend the operating range of the engine.

 Shockwave imaging by the University of Maryland using Schlieren imaging determined that the fuel mixture controls compression by creating backpressure and shockwaves that slow and compress the air before ignition, much like the shock cone of a Ramjet.
 The imaging showed that the higher the fuel flow and combustion, the more shockwaves formed ahead of the combustor, which slowed and compressed the air before ignition.

 A scramjet is reminiscent of a ramjet.
 In a typical ramjet, the supersonic inflow of the engine is decelerated at the inlet to subsonic speeds and then reaccelerated through a nozzle to supersonic speeds to produce thrust.
 This deceleration, which is produced by a normal shock, creates a total pressure loss which limits the upper operating point of a ramjet engine.

-For a scramjet, the kinetic energy of the freestream air entering the scramjet engine is largely comparable to the energy released by the reaction of the oxygen content of the air with a fuel (e.g. hydrogen).
+For a scramjet, the kinetic energy of the freestream air entering the scramjet engine is comparable to the energy released by the reaction of the oxygen content of the air with a fuel (e.g. hydrogen).
 Thus the heat released from combustion at Mach 2.5 is around 10% of the total enthalpy of the working fluid.
 Depending on the fuel, the kinetic energy of the air and the potential combustion heat release will be equal at around Mach 8.
 Thus the design of a scramjet engine is as much about minimizing drag as maximizing thrust.